syncfusion/blazor-docs/src/notifications/progress-bar/events.md

 ## AnimationComplete

-The [`AnimationComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_AnimationComplete) event triggers when animation is enabled and the progress value is reached.
+The [`AnimationComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_AnimationComplete) event triggers when an animation is enabled and the progress value is reached.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar